Adding these traditional fermented foods to your meals will aid digestion

 - You can also make your own yogurt.
 (And yes, you can use pasteurized milk.)

 The traditional fermented food cottage cheese is an excellent source of protein, calcium, and to a lesser degree, beneficial bacteria.
-Again, look for low salt products.
+Look for low-salt products.

 Whey is the liquid remaining after the curds and cream have been removed from clabbered milk.
 You can use it in soups, add it to steamed vegetables, or mix it into fruit juice or blender drinks for extra zip.